amir-abdi/OrthoAid/README.md

 # OrthoAid
-The OrthoAid is an in-house software, developed at SBMU, to help orthodontists analyze pre and post operative 3D dental study models.
+The OrthoAid is an in-house software, developed at the Shahid Beheshti University of Medical Sciences (SBMU) in collaboration with the University of British Columbia (UBC), to help orthodontists analyze pre and post operative 3D dental study models.

 ### Download Binaries for windows here:
 [OrthoAid_V11.3.zip](https://github.com/amir-abdi/OrthoAid/raw/master/Release/OrthoAid_V11.3.zip)

+### Source Code

+OrthoAid is developed with C#.NET and the source code is available in this repository.
+For a seamless development, consider openning the solution file (`OrthoAid_Solution.sln`) with [Visual Studio 2017](https://visualstudio.microsoft.com/vs/community/) or above.
+The Community version of Visual Studio is freely available.

+### Features

 OrthoAid comes with the following functionalities:
 - Draw occlusal and sagittal planes